cooperbell/gitAliases/README.md

 # gitAliases
-a collection of shorthand aliases for common git operations for zsh.
+a collection of shorthand aliases for common git operations.
 This is so I can load them more easily into new machines I work with.